 I think we should bring back some of those simple pleasures.

 Parents didn’t entertain the kids all day, we were strongly encouraged to make our own fun.
 And we did!

 Times were different, but I was allowed to cruise around until the street lights came on.
-And, I had to be within hollering distance for my mother.I think that is a huge part of who I am today, curious and exploratory.
+And, I had to be within hollering distance for my mother.I was free to explore.
+That is a huge part of who I am today, curious and exploratory.
+Click To Tweet

 I do still like to be back before the street lights come on, but my mom won’t mind if I don’t.

-Kids had simple toys in my neighborhood, and certainly no one expected fabulous summer vacations out-of-town.
+Kids had simple toys in my neighborhood, and certainly, no one expected fabulous summer vacations out-of-town.

 We were just kids, enjoying the hot days with nothing to do.

-Days where we did the slip n’ slide, make finger shadow puppets, swung on old tires, made muscles just to see our shadows, tried to walk on stilts, climbed trees, and cruised the streets with our well-used bikes.
+We did the slip n’ slide, made finger shadow puppets, swung on old tires, made muscles just to see our shadows, walked on stilts, climbed trees, and cruised the streets with our well-used bikes.

 We could go to Thrifty drugstore where they sold ice cream cones for $.15.

 I look back with fondness for those easy days.
 Surely we made our parents nuts wanting to know what to do next.
 But back then, parents told us to go find our own fun.
 And we did.

 No batteries, no electronics, just some water and some ingenuity.
-They might balk at first, but then they’ll find that homemade fun is about the best kind.
+They might balk at first, but then they’ll find that homemade fun is the best kind.

 You can’t buy that at a theme park…